eovchinn/ADP-pipeline/pipelines/Spanish/README.md

 ===========
-Spanish Discourse Pipeline
+Spanish semantic parsing pipeline
 ===========

-This file describes the Spanish discourse pipeline.
+This file describes the Spanish semantic parsing pipeline.
 It has directions for running the pipeline, as well as descriptions of the scripts, tools, and resources used within the pipeline.